 Ms. Montgomery’s work and educational experience gives her expertise in mechanical and electromechanical design, product development, biocompatibility, CAD modeling, software programming, mechatronics, controls engineering, instrumentation design, automated data collection, and statistical analysis.

 She also contributes to forensic analysis with a special focus on injury causation and prevention, seat belt and child restraint investigations, determining injury potential and investigating pedestrian, motor vehicle and slip/trip/fall injuries.
 Through NHTSA’s National Child Passenger Safety Training Program, she is certified as a Child Passenger Safety Technician who educates caregivers on correct selection, installation, and use of car seats, booster seats, and seat belts.

-Ms. Montgomery is a member of Ohio Traffic Accident Reconstruction Association (OTARA) and Society of Automotive Engineers (SAE) International.
+Ms. Montgomery is a Professional Engineer registered in both Indiana and Kentucky.
+She is a member of Ohio Traffic Accident Reconstruction Association (OTARA), the Human Factors and Ergonomics Society (HFES) and Society of Automotive Engineers (SAE) International.
 She is also a member of the Society of Women Engineers and currently serves as the President of the Biomedical Engineering Society (BMES) Industry Chapter of Indiana.